patricktrainer/patricktrainer.github.io/content/posts/The-unreasonable-importance-of-data-preparation.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: The-unreasonable-importance-of-data-preparation
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# The-unreasonable-importance-of-data-preparation

-# The-unreasonable-importance-of-data-preparationWhen executives ask me how to approach an AI transformation, I show them Monica Rogati’s [AI Hierarchy of Needs](https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007), which has AI at the top, and everything is built upon the foundation of data (Rogati is a data science and AI advisor, former VP of data at Jawbone, and former LinkedIn data scientist):
+When executives ask me how to approach an AI transformation, I show them Monica Rogati’s [AI Hierarchy of Needs](https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007), which has AI at the top, and everything is built upon the foundation of data (Rogati is a data science and AI advisor, former VP of data at Jawbone, and former LinkedIn data scientist):
 !
 ## Data professionals spend an inordinate amount on time cleaning, repairing, and preparing data
 Before you even think about sophisticated modeling, state-of-the-art machine learning, and AI, you need to make sure your data is ready for analysis—this is the realm of data preparation.